 - Tuition for coursework that is in addition to credits required for maintaining full-time status while completing a dissertation.

 AAUW regards the acceptance of a fellowship as a contract requiring fulfillment of the following terms:

 - All American Fellowship recipients are required to sign a contract as acceptance of the award.
 Retain these instructions as they will become part of the fellowship contract if the applicant is awarded a fellowship.

 - An AAUW American Fellow is expected to pursue her project full time during the funding period (July 1–June 30).
 No partial fellowships are awarded.
 Fellowships may not be deferred.

 - Fellows may work up to 20 hours per week, or teach one course per semester or term, with prior written approval from AAUW.

-- The AAUW American Fellowships stipend must be larger than any other single award or remunerative position received during the fellowship year and must be acknowledged as the major award.
+- The AAUW American Fellowships stipend must be larger than any other single award or paying position (excluding tuition or fee waivers) received during the fellowship year and must be acknowledged as the major award.
 Acceptance of concurrent funds of a lesser amount than the AAUW award is permitted but requires prior written approval from AAUW.
 Dissertation fellows cannot hold concurrent fellowships or grants for the purpose of supporting their final year of writing or completing the dissertation.

 - Any major changes in plans for the fellowship year must have prior written approval from AAUW.